gewmas/JGame_Slogo_Team11/Design Document.md

 ```java
 public TurtleTrace getTurtleTrace( );
 ```
 To interpret the Trace, first check the Error.
-If there is any, it means that Model fails to parse the previou command and store the error information in Error.
-Then the View can show the error information to the user.
+If there is any, it means that Model failed to parse the previous command and stored the error information in Error.
+The View can then show the error information to the user.
 ```java
 if(!getError().empty()) System.out.println(getError()); //The format of Error is not decided yet, may be String.
 ```